planetruby/gems/2020/21-addressable.md

 ### URI Templates

 The true power feature of the `Addressable` gem is URI templates.
-Let's wrap up with some examples:
+Let's wrap up with examples from the README:

 ```ruby